Harry Froling

-Harrison Michael Froling (born 20 April 1998) is an Australian professional basketball player for the Illawarra Hawks of the National Basketball League (NBL).
-He is also contracted with the Dandenong Rangers of the NBL1 South.
+Harrison Michael Froling (born 20 April 1998) is an Australian professional basketball player for the Tachikawa Dice of the Japanese B.League.
 He had a two-year college basketball career in the United States playing for the SMU Mustangs (2016–17) and the Marquette Golden Eagles (2017–18).
-In 2018, he joined the Adelaide 36ers of the NBL and earned NBL Rookie of the Year honours for the 2018–19 season.
+In 2018, he joined the Adelaide 36ers of the National Basketball League (NBL) and earned NBL Rookie of the Year honours for the 2018–19 season.
 Froling's career was halted for two years when he suffered brain injuries after an assault in 2023.

 Early life and career

 Froling was born in Townsville, Queensland, where he attended Pimlico State High School.
 In 2014, he moved to Canberra to attend the Australian Institute of Sport and play for the BA Centre of Excellence in the South East Australian Basketball League (SEABL).
 In 2015, he split his time between the BA Centre of Excellence in the SEABL and the Townsville Heat in the Queensland Basketball League (QBL).

 Froling joined the Townsville Crocodiles of the National Basketball League (NBL) for the 2015–16 season, playing nine games as an injury replacement for Luke Schenscher.
 Following the NBL season, he returned to the Heat for the 2016 QBL season.